APP021202 – The Structural Integrity Course 2024 (Residential)

 At the end of this course the participants will be able to:

-• Know the industrial and economic benefits of implementing new testing protocols to assure the quality of high-performance steel products and prevent production losses
+• Know the industrial and economic benefits of implementing advanced structural integrity methods and testing protocols to assure the quality of high-performance metallic products, prevent production losses and maximise CAPEX and OPEX.

 Course content